 No one is going to be able to make your decision for you, it's up to you to assess the risk and decide what's right for you.

 Arm yourself with some knowledge about identifying terror risks and what to do in the event of an attack with this article: http://journals.worldnomads.com/safetyhub/story/72300/Worldwide/What-to-do-in-a-terror-attack.

 If you decide to go, be prepared for longer than usual delays at security check points, and make sure you behave and comply with all requests from security personell (they're going to be very twitchy and nervous).

-On a personal note I've always found that "a happy wife makes a happy life" - if she doesn't want to go, ask your airline and travel provider if you can rearrange to go at another less volatile time. about 7 years ago
+On a personal note I've always found that "a happy wife makes a happy life" - if she doesn't want to go, ask your airline and travel provider if you can rearrange to go at another less volatile time. over 7 years ago

-If I take a look out of my window, I can see a mix of rain and snow, I you're not afraid of this, you should come :-) Greez, Michael about 7 years agoAnswered by Michael via Travellr.com
+If I take a look out of my window, I can see a mix of rain and snow, I you're not afraid of this, you should come :-) Greez, Michael over 7 years agoAnswered by Michael via Travellr.com

 Knowledge is power, so stay well informed.
 The reality is that there will never be a time in our lives again where there isn't some threat of terror.
 Though in terms of safety, USA to Germany is abut a safe as you will ever get.
 Two first world nations, with first rate security precautions.
 Families are a funny thing and I am sure they would wrap you all up in cotton wool to keep you safe....
 But....is a life lived in fear lived at all?
 No says I. Travel, enjoy Frankfurt and be travel smart..
-You and yours will have a ball. about 7 years agoAnswered by Ted via Travellr.com
+You and yours will have a ball. over 7 years agoAnswered by Ted via Travellr.com